How to Start an LLC in Alabama

-Follow our step-by-step How to Start an LLC in Alabama guide to get started today.
+How to Start an LLC in Alabama (2024 Guide)

 Step 1: Name Your Alabama LLC

-• Your name cannot include words that could confuse your LLC with a government agency (e.g., FBI, Treasury, State Department, etc.).
+• Your LLC’s business entity name cannot contain words that could lead to confusion between your business and a government agency (e.g., FBI, Treasury, State Department, etc.).

-If you don't plan on registering your LLC right away, you can reserve your LLC name online for 1 year.
+Keep in mind that even if you don’t plan on registering your LLC right away, it might be a good idea to reserve your LLC name online for up to one year ($25 processing fee).

 Find a Domain Now